Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 - **uan-haproxy**: Deploy a list of HAProxy charts to the k3s cluster
 - **uan-metallb**: Deploy the MetalLB chart to the k3s cluster
 - **uan-sshd**: Create and enable instances of `sshd` with systemd
-- **uan-podman**: Update /etc/
+- **uan-podman**: Prepare node for rootless podman

 ### Artifactory Assets

-UAN uploads artifacts to deploy to the UAN control-plane node in a new nexus repository:
+UAN uploads artifacts to deploy to the UAN control-plane node in the nexus repository:

-- uan-2.6.XX-third-party
+- uan-2.7.X-third-party

 The following Nexus group repository is created and references the previous UAN Nexus raw repos.

-- uan-2.6-third-party
+- uan-2.7-third-party

-This repository will contain the installer for K3s, Helm charts for HAProxy and MetalLB, and so on.
+This repository will contain the installer for K3s and Helm charts for HAProxy and MetalLB.

 ### Validation Tests